-During the six months ended June 30, 2023, the Company accomplished several notable steps to achieve expected positive cash flows from operations, namely: (1) the Company amended its long-term debt agreement (see Note 9) to, among other changes, remove the fixed principal amortization through April 7, 2024 and, potentially, beyond, (2) through the issuance of shares of our common stock, par value \$0.001 per share (the "Common Stock"), Common Stock warrants and convertible promissory notes (see Notes 13 and 14), the Company received net proceeds of \$36.1 million, which along with cash flows from operations, is expected to be sufficient to fund the Company's operating expenses in the months prior to achieving a free cash flow positive enterprise (3) mining activities commenced at the Nautilus Cryptomine Facility and the Company deems that it has funded all known and expected capital commitments at that facility, (4) the Company received substantially all contracted miners from the miner suppliers and has no remaining outstanding financial commitments under the miner purchase agreements (see Notes 11 and 12) for the existing facilities at the Lake Mariner Facility and the Nautilus Cryptomine Facility, (5) the received miners are sufficient to fully utilize mining capacity in service at the Lake Mariner Facility and the Nautilus Cryptomine Facility and (6) the construction activities at the Lake Mariner Facility and the Nautilus Cryptomine Facility are substantially complete as of June 30, 2023, although the Company intends to continue its infrastructure buildout at the Lake Mariner Facility (see Note 17).
-Additionally, if a business need requires its use, the Company has an active At Market Issuance Sales Agreement for sale of shares of Common Stock having an aggregate offering price of up to \$200.0 million (the "ATM Offering").
+During the nine months ended September 30, 2023, the Company accomplished several notable steps to achieve expected positive cash flows from operations, namely: (1) the Company amended its long-term debt agreement (see Note 9) to, among other changes, remove the fixed principal amortization through April 7, 2024 and, potentially, through maturity, (2) the Company received net proceeds of \$57.7 million through the issuance of shares of our common stock, par value \$0.001 per share (the "Common Stock"), Common Stock warrants and convertible promissory notes (see Notes 13 and 14), which along with cash flows from operations, is expected to be sufficient to fund the Company's operating expenses in the months prior to achieving a free cash flow positive enterprise (3) commenced mining activities at the Nautilus Cryptomine Facility and the Company deems that it has funded all known and expected capital commitments at that facility, (4) the

+Company received substantially all contracted miners from the miner suppliers and has no remaining outstanding financial commitments under the miner purchase agreements (see Notes 11 and 12) for the existing operations at the Lake Mariner Facility and the Nautilus Cryptomine Facility, (5) the Company has received the quantity of miners sufficient to fully utilize mining capacity in service at the Lake Mariner Facility for buildings one and two and the Nautilus Cryptomine Facility and (6) the construction activities at the Lake Mariner Facility for buildings one and two and the Nautilus Cryptomine Facility complete as of September 30, 2023, although the Company intends to expand its infrastructure at the Lake Mariner Facility.
+Additionally, if a business need requires its use, the Company has an active at-the-market sales agreement for sale of shares of Common Stock having an aggregate offering price of up to \$200.0 million (the "ATM Sales Agreement"), which had a remaining capacity of \$162.2 million as of September 30, 2023.
 The issuance of Common Stock under this agreement would be made pursuant to the Company's effective registration statement on Form S-3 (Registration statement No. 333-262226).
 The Company has determined that it is probable that these actions and conditions will allow the Company to generate positive cash flows from operations and be able to realize its assets and discharge its liabilities and commitments in the normal course of business and, therefore, there is not substantial doubt about the Company's ability to continue as a going concern through at least the next twelve months.
 The consolidated financial statements do not include any adjustments that might result from TeraWulf's possible inability to continue as a going concern.